Brandon-Gui123/git-bash-powerline-net/README.md

 So I went ahead to make my own variant.

+## Before You Continue...

+For the glyphs to render properly, you need a font that can do all that. [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) is what I use for this.

+I used specific glyphs from specific sets for certain symbols.
+If you are patching a font using Nerd Font's [font-patcher](https://github.com/ryanoasis/nerd-fonts?tab=readme-ov-file#font-patcher) and don't want to add every glyph set into your font, I've narrowed down on what glyph sets I used (the command-line options are what should be used in font-patcher to get the font with just the glyph sets that I used in this program):

+* Powerline Symbols (`--powerline`)
+* Octicons (`--octicons`)
+* Font Awesome Extension (`--fontawesomeext`)
+* Markdown (`--markdown`)

 ## Setting Up

 1. Head over to the [Releases](https://github.com/Brandon-Gui123/git-bash-powerline-net/releases/download/v0.1.0/GitBashPowerlineNET.zip) page and download **GitBashPowerlineNET.zip** from the version you want.